A New Framework of Multistage Estimation

 \bed

-\item [(I):] We unify classical problems such as, point estimation with precision requirements, construction of fixed-width confidence intervals, interval estimation following hypothesis testing, as a much more general problem of constructing {\it random intervals} with coverage probabilities no less than prescribed levels.
-For example, the point estimation problem of obtaining a point estimator $\wh{\bs{\se}}$ for $\se$ such that $\Pr \{ | \wh{\bs{\se}} - \se | < \vep \} > 1 - \de$ based on multistage estimation can be considered as the problem of constructing random interval $(\wh{\bs{\se}} - \vep, \wh{\bs{\se}} + \vep)$ with coverage probabilities greater than $1 - \de$ for all $\se \in \Se$.
+\item [(I):] We unify classical problems such as, point estimation with precision requirements, construction of fixed-width confidence intervals, interval estimation based on a given sampling scheme, as a much more general problem of constructing {\it sequential random intervals} with prescribed coverage probabilities.
+For example, the point estimation problem of obtaining a point estimator $\wh{\bs{\se}}$ for $\se$ such that $\Pr \{ | \wh{\bs{\se}} - \se | < \vep \} > 1 - \de$ based on multistage estimation can be considered as the problem of constructing sequential random interval $(\wh{\bs{\se}} - \vep, \wh{\bs{\se}} + \vep)$ with coverage probabilities greater than $1 - \de$ for all $\se \in \Se$.
+The word ``sequential'' is used to indicate the fact that the random interval is constructed from samples of random size.